- Types of Information Collected

 As part of the Open Government Directive, the NIDCD uses new technologies and social media options to communicate and interact with citizens.
 These sites and applications include popular social networking and media sites such as Facebook, Twitter, and YouTube.
 Below, we outline the applications the NIDCD uses and their purposes.
 If any applications collect your private information, we describe how the NIDCD protects your information.

 Facebook: The NIDCD has one Facebook page.
-The NIDCD staff posts news and other items of interest about noise-induced hearing loss and It's a Noisy Planet.
-Protect Their Hearing.®, a health education campaign to citizens.
-If you have a Facebook account and "like" the NIDCD's Noisy Planet Facebook page, you can post comments or click on the "like" option for individual entries.
+The NIDCD uses Facebook to share information about research, NIDCD publications and events, and other institute information with the public and to respond to comments and inquiries posted on Facebook.
+If you have a Facebook account and "like" the NIDCD's Facebook page, you can post comments or click on the "like" option for individual entries.
 If you comment or click on the "like" button, personally identifying information will be visible to NIDCD staff and other Facebook site visitors.
 The amount of visible personal information will depend on your own Facebook privacy settings.
-You can completely avoid displaying any personally identifiable information by not creating an account, not posting comments, and not clicking on the "like" options on the Noisy Planet Facebook page.
+You can completely avoid displaying any personally identifiable information by not creating an account, not posting comments, and not clicking on the "like" options on the NIDCD Facebook page.

 The NIDCD uses Twitter to share information about research, NIDCD publications and events, and other institute information with the public and to respond to comments and inquiries posted on Twitter.
 While visitors may read NIDCD tweets without subscribing, visitors who want to subscribe to (or follow) the NIDCD Twitter account must create a Twitter account.
 NIDCD tweets are also shown on the NIDCD homepage.

 All NIDCD videos posted on YouTube are also posted on the NIDCD or Noisy Planet websites.